HasnainShafiq/reflections-app/README.md

 ## [16/07/2022]
 I have learned the basics of session and flash and have implemented it into the app.
 I will now be moving on to learning about authorisation, authentication, and how to use Passport with sessions to create a log-in page.
 Once I have implemented authentication, I will leave this project as it is for the time being.
 The app lacks error handling, but I hope to return to it and implement it at a later stage.

+## [21/07/2022]
+Basic authentication is complete.
+I will now look towards implement authorisation.
+Also, I have decided to implement error handling as well as make the data in my database secure.
+As a result, finishing the project will take longer than required.
+However, making sure I have a complete and secure end product is the goal, and so I cannot afford to create produce anything less.